kusumotonorio/factlog/README.md

 The word `is` takes a quotation and a variable to be unified.
 The quotation takes an environment and returns a value.
 And `is` returns the internal representation of the goal. `is` is intended to be used in a quotation.
 If there is a quotation in the definition of `si`, logica uses the internal definition of the goal obtained by calling it.

-Use the built-in predicate `(=)` for unification that does not require processing with a quotation. `(\=)` is true when unification fails.

-`varo` takes a argument and is true if it is a variable with no value.
-On the other hand, `nonvaro` is true if its argument is not a variable or is a concrete variable.

 If you use these features to rewrite the definition of `facto`:
 ```
 USE: logica